truejimfrank/StreamlinedProductPurchaseForecasting/README.md

 <sub><b>Figure: </b> FB Prophet built with the full dataset </sub>

 The forecasting tool I used is called [Facebook Prophet](http://facebook.github.io/prophet/).
 A team at Facebook introduced this tool about 2.5 years ago.
-I read their technical paper and really liked their approach to forecasting.
+Upon reading their technical paper, their approach to forecasting really appealled to me.
 I liked it so much that I decided to use it for this project.
 Simply put, the way it works goes like this…
 **Trend + Seasonal Components = Forecast**
 Based on the amount of variance in the data, confidence intervals are generated.
 An 80% confidence threshold was used.